Skip to main content

 Cardiovascular Status Blood pressure measurement, listening to heart sounds.
 Patient-reported blood pressure (using home cuff), comprehensive lipid panel, and hematocrit monitoring via regular blood tests.

 This table demonstrates that the telehealth model substitutes direct physical measurements with equally, and sometimes more, sensitive biochemical markers.
-For instance, while a can detect physical abnormalities of the prostate, the velocity of PSA change over time is a powerful indicator of underlying pathology.
+For instance, while a digital rectal exam can detect physical abnormalities of the prostate, the velocity of PSA change over time is a powerful indicator of underlying pathology.
 Similarly, regular monitoring of hematocrit is a more direct way to manage the risk of TRT-induced polycythemia than a simple physical check-up.

 The telehealth framework substitutes traditional physical examination points with a robust system of biochemical monitoring and detailed patient-reported outcomes.